 It’s easier to get hired while you are still working in your field (either paid or unpaid), so you’ll want to begin your job search before you complete your internship.

 The worst case is that you don’t find a job within six months of completing your internship.
-You won’t have current experience, and you man need to do another internship!
-However, you should avoid doing back-to-back Internships.
+You won’t have current experience, and you may need to do another internship!
+However, you should avoid doing back-to-back internships.

-To help you secure a job after your Internships, we have a plan to help you avoid doing one Internship in Australia after another.
-Doing more than one internship in a year is not effective.
-The goal is to use your recent internship experience to get your next job.
+To help you secure a job after your internship, we will help you avoid doing one internship after another.
+Doing more than one internship in a year is not effective, so the goal is to use your recent internship experience to get your next job.

-Some of our interns prefer to job search on their own.
-Others enrol in our Career Coaching Program to get one-on-one support to get job interviews and offers.
+Some of our interns prefer to job search on their own, while others enrol in our Career Coaching Program to get one-on-one support to get job interviews and offers.

 We offer a comprehensive package that includes: